voyagersearch/voyager-py/docs/convert_to_kml.md

 ###Requirements
     - ArcGIS 10.x

-### Learn more
+### See Also
-[Esri tools for conversion to KML]: http://resources.arcgis.com/en/help/main/10.2/#/An_overview_of_the_To_KML_toolset/00120000002n000000/ "Esri tools for conversion to KML"
+[ArcGIS tools for conversion to KML]: http://resources.arcgis.com/en/help/main/10.2/#/An_overview_of_the_To_KML_toolset/00120000002n000000/ "Esri tools for conversion to KML"
-- Learn more about the [Esri tools for conversion to KML] used by this task
+- Learn more about the [ArcGIS tools for conversion to KML] used by this task

 [Voyager Search]:http://voyagersearch.com/
 [@VoyagerGIS]:https://twitter.com/voyagergis